-Can guinea pigs eat beets or beetroots?
-Guinea pigs can consume beets, but only in small serving sizes.
-This veggie is both good and tasty for them, but it needs to be given in moderation due to sodium and calcium (which in excess can create bladder/kidney stones).
+Can guinea pigs eat beetroot?
+Guinea pigs can consume beetroot, but only in small serving sizes.
+This veggie is both good and tasty for them, but it needs to be given in moderation due to sodium and calcium, which in excess can create bladder/kidney stones.
 Otherwise, beet is healthy for guinea pigs as it contains important antioxidants, vitamins, and minerals.

-Before you give your guinea pigs beet for the first time, it is important to learn everything there is to know about the benefits or risks that come from implementing it into the guinea pig’s diet.
-Additionally, also learn more about exact serving sizes and the frequency.
+Before giving beet to your guinea pig for the first time, learn everything you can about the benefits and risks when you include it in the guinea pig’s diet.
+Additionally, you should also learn more about the exact serving sizes and their frequency.
 Let’s begin!

 Healthy Cardiovascular System

 The beetroot is a veggie with many health benefits.
-We even refer to it as a superfood because, for us humans, it boosts overall health.
-It is famous for helping those with anemia.
-Luckily guinea pigs can also get certain benefits from beets.
+We even call it a superfood since it improves our overall health.
+It is also famous for helping those people with anemia.
+Luckily, guinea pigs can also get certain benefits from beets.
 There is iron in beetroots which enables healthy blood, good oxygen flow in the blood, and prevents anemia.

 Beetroots contain different antioxidants that protect against free radical damage and premature aging.
 Vitamin A is one of the most important antioxidants for guinea pigs that fights inflammation and helps your pet stay healthy.